sabari245/nft-bridge/README.md

 # Web 3 Starter kit

 This project is a starter kit for simple web3 projects.
 I contains a custom deploy script that write the address and abi to `/frontend/src/components/interface.json`.
+It also contains a simple storage smart contract

+This is done as a part of **intermediate EVM course** in metacrafters

 It also contains a frontend folder made with next js and it uses web3modal, wagmi and viem to communicate with the blockchain